 From 1st March 2021, HMRC will be introducing a domestic reverse charge which will apply to specific building and construction services.
 The reverse charge will mean that for every transaction the VAT will need to be registered and clearly stated on the invoice as a reverse charge.
 The recipient of the supplies will now be responsible for charging and accounting for the VAT, rather than the supplier.

 When you use Churchill Knight & Associates Ltd as your contractor accountant, you benefit from our extensive knowledge of tax and contractor market.
 Our dedicated team can provide advice and support on various matters from VAT to Personal Tax Returns and more.
 When using our service, you benefit from:

 - Service from expert accountants with vast contractor accountancy expertise

 - Payroll, bookkeeping, invoicing, back office support and administration

 - Personal Tax – free advice on tax planning

 - Assistance with the completion and submission of quarterly VAT Returns

 - Processed expenses and full administrative support

-- Secure and efficient Client Web Portal for submitting expenses claims and timesheets
+- Secure and mobile-friendly Client Web Portal for submitting expenses claims and timesheets

-If you are looking for a payroll service for your contractor career, then our service will provide you with a dedicated team who will help you complete all the necessary administration involved in operating a limited company.
+If you are looking for a payroll service for your contractor career, then our service will provide you with a dedicated Account Manager who will help you complete all the necessary administration involved in operating a limited company.